OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](teamcity_container_port.png "width=500")

-That is all we are going to specify for now.
+That is all we're going to specify for now.
 Go ahead and click on the ok button.

 After the modal window closes, in the features selection enter in the name of the service and select the option of Load Balancer.